MicrosoftDocs/architecture-center/docs/serverless/overview.md

 Once you get a feel for how this reference solution works, proceed to learning the best practices and recommendations for developing similar serverless solutions:

-- For developing a serverless *event ingestion*, refer to the reference-based guidance at [Serverless event processing using Azure Functions](/azure/architecture/reference-architectures/serverless/event-processing/).
+- For developing a serverless *event ingestion* solution, refer to the reference-based guidance at [Serverless event processing using Azure Functions](../reference-architectures/serverless/event-processing/).
-- For developing a serverless *web application*, refer to the reference-based guidance at [Serverless web application on Azure](/azure/architecture/reference-architectures/serverless/web-app/).
+- For developing a serverless *web application*, refer to the reference-based guidance at [Serverless web application on Azure](../reference-architectures/serverless/web-app/).

 ## Next steps